CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 In this context search tool *facilidades* does not appear at all:

 The fruits of our efforts point to a separately localized, and therefore maintained, translation.
-####  Spot submissions

-Catch the glaringly wrong machine translations, and submit _those_ to Google as one would a sitemap.